vishwajeetsingh01/pdf_chat_app/README.md

 5. Open a pull request

 ## Achnowledgements
-* Special thanks to OpenAI for providing powerful language models.<br>
+* Special thanks to Google for providing powerful language models.<br>
 * Thanks to the maintainers of PyPDF2 for their contributions to PDF processing.<br>
 * Inspired by modern AI-driven tools for document analysis and interaction.